-A news in September, 2014, reported that If you were the visitor to any of the following websites, amazon.com, yahoo.com, youtube.com, and some 74 more odd domains, then you may have fallen a prey to the “Kyle and Stan” Malvertising Network that is responsible for distributing sophisticated, mutating malware for Windows and Macs.
+News in September 2014, reported that If you were the visitor to any of the following websites, amazon.com, yahoo.com, youtube.com, and some 74 more odd domains, then you may have fallen prey to the “Kyle and Stan” Malvertising Network that is responsible for distributing sophisticated, mutating malware for Windows and Macs.

-In October 2014, it was reported by some security researchers that cybercriminals were caught making approximate $25,000 a day, through malware-infected ads.
+In October 2014, it was reported by some security researchers that cybercriminals were caught making approximately $25,000 a day, through malware-infected ads.

 In the data overload world, we live in today, it’s extremely easy to find information about new discounts and offers, without even looking for them.
 The ads are bombarded at you through the advertisements that you visit off and on, but when you visit these sites, you get more than what you bargained for.
 It’s essential that you understand the steps that are needed to protect you from this malware infection.